Mike-chunsheng/GXIVISION-S1M01-FW-for-Autodarts/README.md

 6. Only one file can be burned at a time, please burn them one by one;
 7. If you think the effect after burning is not as good as before, you can download the firmware (GXIVISION-S1M01 initial FW. src) to burn it back, and the burning process should follow the same steps as above

+Finally, to the user:
+We hope to provide the best service to our customers, and we will continue to follow up and collect user feedback.
+If you have any suggestions for this firmware, please email us promptly: hechunsheng@gxivision.com We will continue to optimize.